-Shoppers fled in a panic or barricaded themselves behind closed doors and police arrived within 2 minutes of the first 911 call.
-They found three people dead, including Aguilar, who killed himself, police said.
+Shoppers fled in a panic or barricaded themselves behind closed doors.
+When police arrived, they found three people dead — two store employees and Aguilar, who had killed himself, authorities said.

-The shooting has baffled law enforcement and acquaintances of Aguilar, a quiet, skinny teenager who graduated from high school less than a year ago and had no criminal record.
-Police spent Sunday trying to piece together his motive, but by late afternoon, it remained elusive.
+The shooting baffled investigators and acquaintances of Aguilar, a quiet, skinny teenager who graduated from high school less than a year ago and had no previous run-ins with law enforcement.
+Police spent Sunday trying to piece together his motive, but it remained elusive.